top of page

-Bring along any X-rays, scans or test results that you may have.
+What do I need to bring to an Osteopathic consultation?Bring along any X-rays, scans or test results that you may have.
 Depending on the area of your body requiring examination, your osteopath may ask you to undress to your underwear.
 It’s important that you feel comfortable, so you may want to bring a pair of stretchy gym shorts to change into.
 You may bring a chaperone if you wish.
 Plan to attend along with your child if your child is the patient.

+Is Osteopathic treatment painful?Osteopathy is a manual therapy, so hands-on treatment may include massage, stretching, repetitive movements, mobilisation and/or manipulation.
+Most osteopathic treatments are gentle and should not cause undue discomfort.
+If your injuries do require hands-on treatment of painful and tender areas, your osteopath will exercise care to make you as comfortable as possible.
 As with any type of treatment program, osteopathy may cause adverse reactions in some people.
 Occasionally, patients have experienced mild soreness for a day or two after treatment, similar to that felt after mild exercise.
 If this soreness persists or increases significantly, call your osteopath to discuss your concerns.

 bottom of page